bricker0/Map-a-Feature-Service/README.md

   }
  ```

- Then we need to add the div to place the dropdown within the frame.
+ Then we need to add the div to place the dropdown within the map frame.
+Place this new div just under the map div and before you start writing your java script.

   ```
  <div id="basemaps-wrapper" class="leaflet-bar">